-In 2017, Michigan passed the largest School Aid Fund budget in state history.
-Thomas was proud to support a budget that puts great emphasis on supporting our next generation.
+Thomas is a firm believer that the Michigan's future is dependent on how well we educate our next generation.
 On a regular basis, Thomas meets with local school district leaders to discuss education policy and how it will impact the 86th District.

 Thomas spent much of his first term in office working to ensure Michigan will have sustainable education funding into the future.
-Through Bold Leadership and Proven Results he led reforms to address $40 billion dollars of public school education pension debt.
+Through Bold Leadership and Proven Results Thomas led reforms to address $40 billion dollars of public school education pension debt.
 In July of 2017, this legislation was signed into law.
 His reform included an enhanced defined contribution plan for new teachers and an optional hybrid pension plan where the employee shares financial risk with the Michigan taxpayer.
-Thomas also introduced separate legislation to fix the broken plan for paying off $40 billion of public school pension debt by 2038.
-Without adequate education funding going forward our future generation will not have the resources needed to be successful.
-His work will ensure that the state is putting more money in the classroom in years to come.
+Thomas knew that stopping the state from digging deeper into debt was a big achievement, but further reforms were still needed to ensure the state begins to fill the hole.
+Thomas introduced separate legislation to fix the broken plan for paying off $40 billion of public school pension debt by 2038.
+This plan would create a sustainable and predictable debt payment plan that is comparable to a home mortgage or car loan.
+It passed through the House and Senate unanimously.
+It was signed into law in June of 2018.